 Because it is so pervasive, credit card debt should not be ignored.
 But as long as you are still able to make student-loan payments on time, it’s worthwhile to build up an emergency savings account before paying off the full balance on your loan, despite the interest that will build up.
 If paying off all of your debts and loans at once would put you in a place where you couldn’t afford the next big expense that comes along, you might just end up in debt all over again.

 2. When you don’t have an emergency fund

 Some people caution against putting too much money into a savings account for emergencies because of the losses associated with inflation.
 But no emergency fund at all would be much more costly.
-According to The Cheat Sheet’s guide to saving, your priorities for optimal financial security should be as follows:
+Your priorities for optimal financial security should be as follows:

 - Emergency fund (one month of expenses)

 - Credit card balances